-You will need to test the workings of your store system.
-This can be done by using Shopify’s Bogus Gateway.
+You will need to test and ensure that your site order system works.
+This can be done by using Shopify’s Testing Gateway.

 - From your store admin page, click on settings, then navigate to payments settings.

 - You will have to deactivate your credit card gateway if it’s on.
 To do this click ‘Edit’, then click on ‘Deactivate’.
-Confirm your deactivation afterwards.
+Confirm your deactivation afterward.

 - Go to the ‘Accept credit cards’ section.
 Click on ‘Select a credit card gateway’.
 A dropdown menu will open.

-- Go down to ‘Other’, and then click ‘Bogus Gateway’.
+- Go down to ‘Other’, and then click ‘Testing Gateway’.

 - Place an order on your online store as if you’re a customer.

 You can also test the workings of a payment gateway with a real transaction.
-Ensure the gateway you’re testing has already been set up on your store.
+Ensure the gateway you’re testing has already been set up in your store.